readium/kotlin-toolkit/docs/guides/tts.md

 ### Language preference

-The language set in the preferences determines how the publication text content is tokenized – i.e. split in utterances.
+The language set in the preferences determines the default voice used and how the publication text content is tokenized – i.e. split in utterances.

 By default, the TTS navigator uses any language explicitly set on a text element (e.g. `lang="fr"` in HTML) and, if none is set, it falls back on the language declared in the publication manifest.
 Providing an explicit language preference is useful when the publication language is incorrect or missing.